19hours/sg-statutes/Acts/Finance Companies Act.md

 (c) the restrictions on the granting of Singapore dollar credit facilities in whatever form or by whatever means to residents of Singapore where such facilities are to be used outside Singapore, or to non-residents;

-(d) the appointment of directors, chief and deputy chief executive officers of a finance company;
+(d) the appointment of the directors, chief executive and deputy chief executive of a finance company;

+[Act 10 of 2013 wef 18/04/2013]

 (e) the code of conduct governing the manner and method by which a finance company solicits business and deals with its customers, the procedures for the reporting of transactions between a finance company and its employees, and conflicts of interest involving the finance company and its employees or involving the finance company and its customers;